-Research offers hope in new treatment for spinal cord injuriesMay 3rd, 2011 in Neuroscience /
+Research offers hope in new treatment for spinal cord injuriesMay 3, 2011 in Medicine & Health / Neuroscience

 Rutgers researchers have developed an innovative new treatment that could help minimize nerve damage in spinal cord injuries, promote tissue healing and minimize pain.

 After a spinal cord injury there is an increased production of a protein (RhoA) that blocks regeneration of nerve cells that carry signals along the spinal cord and prevents the injured tissue from healing.

 Scientists at the W.M.
 Keck Center for Collaborative Neuroscience and Quark Pharmaceuticals Inc. have developed a chemically synthesized siRNA molecule that decreases the production of the RhoA protein when administered to the spine and allows regeneration of the nerve cells.